LearnersGuild/idm/README.md

     http://idm.learnersguild.dev
     ```

 18. You should see a request to sign in with Github.
 Do so.
-If you get a 404 status, see below.
+You should then see a page inviting you to authorize yourself, but it really means to authorize your IDM application to access your account.
+Do so.
+You should then see your application's home page, headed "Identity Management", with "Profile" and "Sign Out" controls.

 ## Gotchas (i.e. Troubleshooting)